 We walked another half mile or so until we came to a spot with some steps that seemed sufficiently far back from the jeep road.
 I knew the road was still not far away, but we couldn’t see it any longer, which seemed marginally safer.
 We sat down in the same arrangement as before, front to back.
 We speculated about what might be happening back at our camp, and what it might look like when we returned at sun-up.
 We assumed it would be ransacked.

 Gradually the hours slipped by and around 6am a faint, early light began to filter through the trees.
 We cautiously made our way back toward camp.
-Despite lingering trepidation, it felt incredible to be up and moving again.
+Despite lingering trepidation, it was invigorating and restorative to be up moving again.
 We made good time, gaining confidence in proportion to the strengthening light as we walked.
 We were eager to see what condition our camp might be in, and to pack and be on our way.
 We were tired but energized all the same.

 At the steps leading down to the parking lot I motioned for Melissa and Chase to stop, and I made my way down slowly, the parking lot and campsite revealing themselves by degree with each step.
-It was perfectly still, the gravel under my feet and birds, full in their morning song, the only sounds.
+It was perfectly still.
+The gravel under my feet and birds, full in their morning song, were the only sounds.
 I motioned for them to come on down.

-Walking across the parking lot, the crazed tire tracks were clear in their figure eights and circles.
-Deep gouges in the surface of dirt and gravel.
+Walking across the parking lot, the crazed tire tracks obvious in figure-eight gouges of the surface dirt.
 It was evidence that last night was real and not some shared horror dream.
 We got to camp and everything was intact.
 We were relieved and quickly set about breaking down tents and loading packs.
-Within 20 minutes we were loaded and walking.
+Within twenty minutes we were loaded and walking.

 We decided to walk down to the highway where we could pump water from Estatoe Creek under the Highway 178 overpass.
 We ate breakfast here too, just off the road at the edge of a private drive.
 It was an overcast morning and muggy.
 Cars flew by, drivers oblivious to us on the highway.
 Before long we were on the move, picking up the trail on the east side of the highway.

-We finished the trail that day, despite plans for one more night of camping.
-We reached the car at Table Rock after a long 14 miles or so.
-We saw a couple of black bears on our hike that day, which was thrilling.
-But after the drama of the night before, camping in an area where we’d seen multiple bears just wasn’t appealing.
+We finished the trail that day, despite plans for one more night of camping, reaching the car at Table Rock State Park after a long fourteen miles or so.
+We’d seen two black bears on our hike that day, which was thrilling, but also solidified our resolve to push on.
+After the drama of the night before, camping in an area where we’d seen multiple bears just wasn’t appealing.
+We had experienced our fill of drama.
 We were eager to get to the car, to a hotel in Greenville.
 To have a shower and sleep in a comfortable bed.
 We were emotionally and physically exhausted.

 We arrived at Table Rock around 5pm and found our car where we had left it a week before.
-Melissa and I had completed all 77 miles of the Foothills Trail – something I had wanted to do for a long time.
+Melissa and I had completed all seventy-seven miles of the Foothills Trail – something that had long been on my bucket list.
 Moreover, we had survived the night before and learned some things along the way.
-Principally, that I will never camp in the States again without a gun, which makes me sad.
-It shouldn’t be that way.
-But that is the world in which we find ourselves.
-I also learned that I’ll never camp that close to a highway again.
-And I learned that in our part of the world, where there are no Grizzlies, bears are nothing to be overly concerned about.
+Principally, that I will never again camp without a weapon.
+This saddens me, but camping unarmed – at least along the East Coast – no longer seems prudent.
+To be clear, I would not have handled the situation any differently if I had been armed.
+But it would have been a comfort to know a weapon was available had things deteriorated further.
+I also learned that in our part of the world, where there are no Grizzlies, bears are nothing to be overly concerned about.
 People are a different story.